Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Preliminaries

 \subsection{The Implicit Hitting Set Approach}

 Algorithm~\ref{IHS:alg} details \ihs, the implicit hitting set algorithm for pseudo-Boolean optimization~\cite{SBJ21Pseudo-BooleanOptimizationImplicitHittingSets,SBJ22ImprovementsImplicitHittingSetApproachPseudo-Boolean}.
+The high-level overview of this algorithm (when ran on an instance $(\formF,\objective)$) is as follows.
+During the execution, collect a set $\accumCores$ of cores and repeatedly solve the optimization problem $(\accumCores,\objective)$.
+When solving this problem to optimality, Proposition~\ref{prop:coreLB} guarantees that we obtain a lower bound on the optimal cost of $(\formF,\objective)$.
+Based on the outcome of such an optimization call, a decision oracle is then called under a set of assumptions (literals that are given a fixed value before search starts).
+As a result either a feasible solution (giving us an upper bound on the optimal cost) or a new core (that eliminates the previously found solution) is obtained.
+The iterations between the optimizer and the decision oracle are continued until the upper bound equals the lower bound (which is guaranteed to happen at the latest when all cores have been found).

-Given a PBO instance $(\formF, \objective)$, \ihs begins by checking the existence of solutions of $(\formF, \objective)$ by invoking PB decision procedure \pb on $\formF$ (Line~\ref{l:init-s}).
+In more detail, given a PBO instance $(\formF, \objective)$, \ihs begins by checking the existence of solutions of $(\formF, \objective)$ by invoking PB decision procedure \pb on $\formF$ (Line~\ref{l:init-s}).
 The call returns an indicator \textit{sat?} for satisfiability and a solution $\ubModel$ in the positive case.
 Given $\ubModel$, an upper bound $\upperbound$ and a lower bound $\lowerbound$ on the optimal cost of the instance are initialized to $\ubModel(\objective)$ and $-\infty$, respectively, on Line~\ref{l:init-e}.
-During the search, $\ubModel$ will always contain the currently best-known solution for which $\ubModel(\objective) = \upperbound$.
+During search, $\ubModel$ will always contain the currently best-known solution which has the property that $\ubModel(\objective) = \upperbound$.
 A set $\accumCores$ of cores is initialized by \emph{seeding} to be the set of all constraints in $\formF$ that only mention objective literals.
+In other words, all constraints in $\formF$ that are cores are immediately added to $\accumCores$.